etowle/1822/README.md

 ![Menu item](/img/menu.png)

-2. Complete the dialog for the new round.
+2. Complete the dialog box with information about the round you would like to generate.

 ![New round dialog](/img/new_round.png)

-3. If the current round is an operating round, you are done!
+3. Click "Create!".
+If the current round is an operating round, you are done!
 The new tab will be automatically created.
 If the current round is a stock round, you will first be asked to confirm what the round generator is doing.
-This is because creating an operating round from a stock round can be tricky.
+This is because creating an operating round from a stock round involves a lot of moving pieces and subtle rules.

 ![Confirm new round](/img/sidebar.png)